-2.8 Conclusions on the Renewable Energy Policy & Legislative Framework
+2.7 Conclusions on the Renewable Energy Policy & legislative Framework

-- 2.8.1 The Applicant's position is that the Proposed Development is strongly supported by the current renewable energy policy and legislative framework. - 2.8.2 The trajectory, in terms of the scale and pace of action required to reduce emissions, grows ever steeper than before and it is essential that rapid progress is made through the 2020s.
-The rate of emission reductions must increase otherwise the legally binding target of Net Zero by 2045 will not be met. - 2.8.3 It is clear from the UK Energy White Paper and the forecasts by the CCC that electricity demand is expected to grow substantially (scenarios vary but potentially by a factor of three or four) as carbon intensive sources of energy are displaced by electrification of other industry sectors, particularly heat and transport. - 2.8.4 The CCC has stated (June 2023) that there is declining confidence in the UK meeting its target obligations.
-Following COP28 the CCC has advised that the agreements made at COP28 require a sharper domestic response and "time is now short for the gap to be bridged". - Any amendments to Interim targets only serve to show we are not on track and strengthen the case for rapidly approving developments that can contribute to targets, or in the case of electricity infrastructure, will enable them.
-Whilst emission reduction targets may be adjusted at the interim stage (2030) in terms of attaining Net Zero, all this means is that there is a change to the trajectory, but the overall target of Net Zero remains unchanged.
-Indeed, as set out in the Cabinet Secretary's Statement referenced above, the Government retains its "unwavering" commitment to attaining that legally binding target for Net ZeroDecisions through the planning system must be responsive to the climate change policy imperative.
-Decision makers can do this by affording substantial weight to the energy policy objectives articulated above, in the planning balance.
-This was demonstrated recently in the decision by Scottish Ministers on 21 August 2024 to approve the Applicant's Creag Dhubh to Dalmally 275 kV Overhead Line Connection, in Argyll & Bute, where it is stated in the Ministers' Decision Letter at paragraph 78 that:
+- 2.7.1 The Applicant's position is that the Proposed Development is strongly supported by the current renewable energy policy and legislative framework. - 2.7.2 The trajectory, in terms of the scale and pace of action required to reduce emissions, grows ever steeper than before and it is essential that rapid progress is made through the 2020s.
+The rate of emission reductions must increase otherwise the legally binding target of Net Zero by 2045 will not be met. - 2.7.3 It is clear from the UK Energy White Paper and the forecasts by the CCC that electricity demand is expected to grow substantially (scenarios vary but potentially by a factor of three or four) as carbon intensive sources of energy are displaced by electrification of other industry sectors, particularly heat and transport. - 2.7.4 Whilst there has been a move away from annual emission reduction targets the overall target of Net Zero remains unchanged.
+Indeed, as set out in the Cabinet Secretary's Statement referenced above, the Government retains its "unwavering" commitment to attaining that legally binding target for Net Zero. - 2.7.5 Decisions through the planning system must be responsive to the climate change policy imperative.
+Decision makers can do this by affording significant weight to the energy policy objectives, articulated above, in the planning balance. - 2.7.6 By way of illustration, this was demonstrated recently in the decision by Scottish Ministers on 21 August 2024 to approve the Applicant's Creag Dhubh to Dalmally 275 kV Overhead Line Connection, in Argyll & Bute, where it is stated in the Ministers' Decision Letter at paragraph 78 that: